 Download more trip information and detailed itinerary

 Flying into Bangkok, you’ll be met by our friendly team at the airport and taken to your accommodation in the city centre.
-You’ll spend an incredible first week getting to know your peers while finding your feet and experiencing some amazing activities including a trip to a Buddhist temple and a tour of the pineapple plantations.
-You’ll learn about Thai society, history, politics, and geography, take Thai language classes to help you with the basics, try your hand at Thai cooking and more, before going to the coastal Hua Hin to begin your TEFL qualification for the next 3 weeks.
+After getting to know your group at an orientation in Bangkok, you will travel down to Hua Hin as a group.
+During your first week you’ll learn about Thai society, history, politics, and geography, take Thai language classes to help you with the basics, try your hand at Thai cooking and more, before going to the coastal Hua Hin to begin your TEFL qualification for the next 3 weeks.